Kevin Pietersen: Hampshire

 In October 2004, he joined Hampshire under the captaincy of Shane Warne.
-After becoming a regular in the national side, Pietersen rarely got an opportunity to play domestic cricket.
+After becoming a regular in the national team, Pietersen rarely got an opportunity to play domestic cricket.
 Having an England "central contract" meant that Pietersen was only released to play for Hampshire at the discretion of the national coach.
-After being left out of the national side to face Bangladesh in May 2005, Pietersen had several good innings in the English County Championship, including two centuries.
+After being left out of the national team to face Bangladesh in May 2005, Pietersen had several good innings in the English County Championship, including two centuries.
 He only played twice for the county in 2006, and appeared just once in 2007, with an unbeaten 66 against Ireland.
 Pietersen's last first-class match for Hampshire came in the 2008 County Championship against Somerset, where he scored 100 runs in Hampshire's first innings, and following the birth of his son, a desire to stay in London led to him announcing he would leave Hampshire at the end of the 2010 season.